andylenguyen20/CellSociety/src/DESIGN.md

 Provide the high-level design goals of your project.

-* The goal of this project is design a flexible model that allows users to create and run simulations of specific types that follow certain rules.
-It also allows users to style their simulations given different configurations and provide additional functionality beyond that of a simple simulation.
+* The goal of this project was to design a flexible, easy-to-use CA simulation model that allows users to create and run various cell simulations that follow certain rules.
+Through the UI, users have the ability to manipulate simulations such as by pausing, playing, stepping forward one frame, switching simulations, or changing simulation parameters.
+On the back end, a relatively Java-proficient user who wishes to add additional simulation types need only write new classes for a cell type and its corresponding grid to add another simulation - there is no need to tamper with any front-end code, which helps to simplify customizing the simulation model as a whole.

-* On the front-end, the design goal was to create a simple, easy-to-understand user experience for the CA Simulations, allowing the user to easily understand how to manipulate the simulations to play, pause, switch simulations, change simulation parameters, etc. This was achieved through having a main Visualizer class that was responsible for running and updating the program.
-Visualizer called on different classes located within the visualization package to do work for it, such as the CommandHandler class or the DataPlotter class.
-The UI components were laid out in a BorderPane to make the layout easy for the user.

 Explain, in detail, how to add new features to your project